 We started skiing the Ruby Mountains out of pure passion for a backcountry experience.
 In the early 1970's owner Joe Royer, already heavily involved at on-mountain patrol at Snowbird Resort, was always admiring this obscure mountain range just off I-80 near Elko while traveling back and forth to his hometown in San Francisco.
 After a few more years of bouncing around the world, surfing swells and connecting the dots with people that appreciated the mountains as much as he did, he found himself exploring the Rubies, determined to show others the elegance he saw in a remote mountain range in northeastern Nevada.

 And so it started in 1977, crazy at times, plain insane at others- all the while remaining true to the core goal of bringing others into the backcountry to experience the exhilaration of exchanging smiles with friends and family across ridgelines and through sprays of powder snow.
 Throughout the years, the Ruby Mountain family has earned a reputation as one of North America's best kept secrets- and it's not just for the skiing.
 From guest experience, dining and accommodations to guide expertise and education- our focus is on you to ensure we go above and beyond your expectations.

-And here we are in 2013, still reuniting our guests with faceshots of pow and the purity of the snow sports we all love.
+And here we are in 2015, still reuniting our guests with faceshots of pow and the purity of the snow sports we all love.
 If you're looking for the rest of the details, you'll have to ask on your next visit.
-Those stories belong in the mountains or around the table at Reds Ranch.
+Those stories belong in the mountains.